jim4067/notes_app_frontend/README.md

                     [npm] i
                     [npm] start

 This is the end but thanks for taking the time to read.
-The url to the web app is at [notes app frontend]
+The url to the web app is at [notes app site]

 <br />
 <br />